 Similarly, team members should never use the same login credentials for your online business banking that they use to log into any other website or social media such as Facebook, LinkedIn and Twitter.
 Cyber criminals use these platforms to gather data.

 Remind colleagues to avoid using system features that save login IDs and passwords.

 The small amount of time a person might save logging in is simply not worth the risk.

-Educate all team members to avoid public Wi-Fi when accessing your online banking.
+Educate all team members—employees, consultants or vendor—to avoid public Wi-Fi when accessing your online banking.